anatolereffet/Jedha_portfolio/04-Disaster_Tweets/README.md

 # Objective
-This project bases itself off the Kaggle competition [here](https://www.kaggle.com/c/nlp-getting-started)
+This project is based on the Kaggle competition [here](https://www.kaggle.com/c/nlp-getting-started)

-The main goal is to be able to create a model that predicts if a tweet is about a real disaster or not.
+The main goal is to be able to create a model that predicts whether a disaster mentionned in a tweet is real or not.
 ## Main goals 🎯
 - **EDA** and do the necessary pre-processings to prepare the dataset
 - Apply the necessary baseline to train your model